ClassiCube/ClassiCube/C-client-notes.md

 Although this makes substrings / concatenating very fast, it also means **STRINGS ARE NOT NULL TERMINATED** (and are not in most cases).

-Thus, when using or implementing a per-platform API, you must null-terminate and convert characters to native encoding
+Thus, when using or implementing a per-platform API, you must null-terminate and convert characters to native encoding.
+You should implement the ```Platform_ConvertString``` function and use that.

 *Note: Several functions will take raw ```char*``` for performance, but this is not encouraged*